kamathhrishi/kamathhrishi1.github.io/_posts/2021-05-02-Meta Learning MAML.md

 Although the conventional practice is to initialise neural networks to train on Imagenet pertained models.
 Training on Imagenet some or the way uses thousands of images per category.
 We should be able to learn from scratch even when the dataset has few examples per class.
 Training on several tasks with little images leads to substantial overfitting.
 So we need to be able to have the algorithm learn in a way that it is ensured features from one task generalise to another.
 Meta learning is not limited just to image classification but to any sequence of task.
-For example , you could pair tasks of language generation , depth estimation , skill learning , etc. To make it more clear how meta learning is put into practice I will use the example of few shot learning. </p>
+For example , you could pair tasks of language generation , depth estimation , skill learning or any task solved in conventional machine learning.
+To make it more clear how meta learning is put into practice I will use the example of few shot learning. </p>

 <p style="text-align:justify">I would like to describe a simple meta learning algorithm called MAML (Model Agnostic Meta Learning).
 MAML is an optimization based approach which influences the way algorithm learns based on how the weights of neural network are updated.
 It forms the basis for most standard algorithms for meta learning because its easy to incorporate into any task due it its simplicity and is model agnostic.
 Other popular approaches are model and metric based such as relation , Siamese networks (metric), meta learner and NMT.</p>
 <br>